 What is your role at BlaBlaCar?

 I am a backend developer profile, today overseeing application security.
-When I was joined BlaBlaCar, I was in charge of the platform’s performance and security.
-In mid-2015 and early 2016, our operational security needed to level up significantly, especially following our major fund-raising campaigns, which put BlaBlaCar under the light, pressure.
+When I joined BlaBlaCar, I was in charge of the platform’s performance and security.
+In mid-2015 and early 2016, our operational security needed to level up significantly, especially following our major fund-raising campaigns, which put BlaBlaCar under the light and pressure.
 So at that period of time, i took the lead of a small team to mitigate these attacks, and audit/consolidate the platform.

 What is your approach to security, including coordinated vulnerability disclosure?